 The dissertation proposal constitutes the University required Qualifying Exam.
 The exam is a closed door oral exam at which the dissertation committee and student are in attendance.
-Prior to the exam (typically by 3 to 4 weeks), the student must provide the committee with an acceptable proposal document as outlined is section 3.3 above.
+Prior to the exam, the student must provide the committee with an acceptable proposal document as outlined is section 3.3 above.
 The committee must meet and determine that the student is ready to propose prior to formally scheduling the exam through the Office for Graduate Education and Postdoctoral Affairs.